dart-lang/language/working/augmentations/feature-specification.md

-If all _declarations_ of a generative constructor are incomplete, *(and therefore contains no redirecting generative constructor declarations, since those are all complete)*, then the constructor being defined is an _initializing_ constructor with the signature of the introductory declaration, the default values introduced by any declaration, no initializer list and no body.
+If all _declarations_ of a generative constructor are incomplete, *(and therefore contains no redirecting generative constructor declarations, since those are all complete)*, then the constructor being defined is an _initializing_ constructor, which is `const` if the declarations are, and which has normal parameters corresponding to the signature and default values defined by all the declarations, no initializer list, invoking the "unnamed" superclass constructor with no arguments, and with no body.
-*(A declaration of `C();` is defined as incomplete, but is also historically a valid concrete implementation of a trivial constructor, and this ensures that it keeps working that way.)*
+*(A declaration of `C();` is defined as incomplete, but is also historically a valid concrete implementation of a trivial constructor, and this ensures that it keeps working that way.
+Effectively if a generative constructor has no complete declaration, it gets a "default constructor" implementation with normal parameters for the combined parameters declared by all of the incomplete constructors.
+Those parameters may be visible in instance variable initializers.)*

 Example:
 ```dart